mark-shbt/sb-culture/README.md

 Scores for Guessing Movie is [here](movie-nerds/scores.csv)

+# The Parser
+The parser goes through the chat messages and will mark the first message sent by the user as a guess.
+Any subsequent messages by the same user within the same guessing round will be discarded.
+So please don't send any unnecessary messages while the guessing period is open!

 # Scoring System
 The scoring system is implemented as following:
 * +5 points per correct guess